-Last night, I preach the first of five messages I am scheduled to deliver in the San Antonio Citywide Revival.
+Last night, I preached the first of five messages I am scheduled to deliver in the San Antonio Citywide Revival.
 The meeting began on Sunday night.
 And Henry Batson III of the Friendship West Baptist Church in Dallas (Pastor Freddie Haynes) was the speaker.
 And in the opening midday service yesterday, my preaching partner for the week, Pastor Dennis Jones of the Gethsemane Baptist Church in Houston, brought the message.
 Pastor Rudolph McKissick Jr of the Bethel Baptist Church in Jacksonville was my scheduled partner.
 But I was informed that he took ill last week and was unable to make the trip (please remember him in your prayers).
 So the brothers called Pastor Jones Friday and asked him to come.
 Pastor Jones has preached this meeting the past two years, so he was an obvious choice for the brothers.
 He had preached the meeting the past two years with Pastor John Adolph of the Antioch Baptist Church in Beaumont.
 And it was my friend, John Adolph, who recommended me to the brothers here.
 I am truly grateful for his continued kindness to me and for the fact that the pastors of this community consented to extend this invitation to me.

 The brothers told me it was a light house last night (this is preacher-talk for the attendance was less that expected).
 But it was still a well-attended service.
 I am expecting it to be a good week of worship and fellowship.
 The evening services are being held at the Antioch Baptist Church, where E. Thurman Walker is the pastor.
 And the day sessions are being held at the Calvary Baptist Church, where Kevin L. Nelson is the pastor.
 Pastor L.A.
 Williams is the General Chairman of the revival.
 And Pastor Joshua Joubert is the President of the Baptist Ministers Union